 The offset crown of the S-01 is a fine asset.
 The more traditional central right placement is a constant irk on so many watches with big crowns which dig into the top of your left hand.
-The Geckota is not light at 108g (on a NATO) but when deployed on a quality ZULUDIVER NATO the weight is well distributed and it is easy to wear all day.
+The Geckota is not light at 108g (on a Military style) but when deployed on a quality ZULUDIVER Military Style the weight is well distributed and it is easy to wear all day.
 In short, it is a watch that is very easy to get accustomed to quickly; a fact often overlooked as not all watches are easy to live with.

 For example, I recently sold an IWC Aquatimer Galapagos Edition.
 After a short period of time, I realised unfortunately that the heavy watch was not particularly comfortable to wear and the unique strap meant that no other could be fitted.
 I found the vulcanized rubber coating always looked dirty and the multi-coloured lume really was too much of an acquired taste.
 The watch simply had to go, and it took remarkably little time to discover these quirks.
 I could imagine no such issues on the S-01.